Risotto with Fresh Mushrooms

 - Discard the garlic and add the finely-chopped parsley and spicy pepper (chopped very fine).
 Allow the flavors to combine for 30 seconds to a minute on low heat.
 Reserve a little bit of the chopped parsley for a garnish when you serve the risotto.

-- Add the chopped mushrooms and the chopped, reconstituted funghi porcini to the pot and stir until they are lightly cooked, for about 2 minutes.
+- Add the chopped mushrooms and the chopped, reconstituted funghi porcini to the pot and continue stir continuously for about 2 and half minutes.

-- Add 1 cup of white wine, and continue to stir until the wine has been incorporated (30 seconds or so).
+- Add 1 cup of white wine, and continue to stir until the wine has been incorporated and the alcohol evaporates (30 seconds or so).

 - If you soaked the optional dried porcini mushrooms, add the broth they soaked in to the pan.
 Stir the mushrooms and risotto until the broth is incorporated.